-Gregg Braker has been providing efficient and practical environmental support to clients for more than 25 years, particularly on issues affecting property acquisition, development, and management; transportation and distribution; and heavy industrial operations (including utility, mining, and manufacturing companies).
-He provides a tremendous working knowledge of:
+Gregg Braker has been providing effective environmental legal support to clients for more than 28 years, particularly on issues affecting property acquisition, development, and management; transportation and distribution; and heavy industrial operations (including utility, mining, and manufacturing companies).
+He provides a strong working knowledge of:

-- Natural resource impacts related to development – including National Environmental Policy Act (NEPA) review, National Historic Preservation Act compliance, and Endangered Species Act (and related RTE species) clearance/permitting;
+- Natural resource impacts from development and operations – including National Environmental Policy Act (NEPA) review, National Historic Preservation Act compliance, and Endangered Species Act (and related RTE species) clearance/permitting;

-- Site assessment and remediation in Superfund, RCRA, and transactional contexts;
+- Site assessment, remediation, and revitalization in Superfund, RCRA, and transactional contexts;

 - Clean water compliance — wetland permitting, discharge permitting, storm water management, and spill-response planning;

 - Hazardous substance compliance — Resource Conservation and Recovery Act (RCRA) permitting, underground storage tank (UST) management, and reporting related to the Emergency Planning and Community Right-to-Know Act (EPCRA), Toxic Substances Control Act (TCSA), and Department of Transportation (DOT) requirements; and

 - Clean air compliance and related Occupational Health and Safety Act risk management — including management of asbestos, lead, mold, and vapor intrusion concerns.